Canon 1Ds Mark III vs G1X Mark III

 Review summary: Canon 1Ds Mark III vs G1X Mark III

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon 1Ds Mark III and the Canon G1 X Mark III?
+Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.

 Arguments in favor of the Canon EOS-1Ds Mark III:

 - Brighter framing: Features an optical viewfinder for clear, lag-free composition.